MarginKit

 Stable vs volatile conditions

-Same average demand, different volatility assumptions and resulting safety-stock needs.
+Same average demand, different volatility assumptions and resulting safety-stock policy.

 ScenarioDemand profile (units/day)Lead time profileSafety stock (units)Reorder point (units)Interpretation